 This needs to be supported by the original document, on the official letter-headed paper or stationery of the organisation and bearing the official stamp of that organisation.
 All evidence must be dated no more than one month or 30 days before the application is submitted.

-Here are the main steps involved in a working holiday visa in the UK –
+Here are the main steps involved in the process –

 - Prepare your supporting documentation.